Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Are VLM Explanation Quality Scores Helpful to Users?

 \subsection{RQ1: Does providing explanation quality scores improve user reliance?}

 We first evaluate whether showing users our proposed quality scores alongside VLM explanations helps users more accurately assess VLM correctness.
 We compare communicating: 1) only the Visual Fidelity score, 2) only the Contrastiveness score, 3) both scores, and 4) a product of the two scores. \autoref{fig:all_setting_examples} contains examples of how these quality scores are communicated to users.
-We additionally include a \emph{control} setting where only an explanation is shown without a quality score, and a \emph{random} setting where users are shown a quality score randomly sampled between $0$ and $1$.
+We additionally include a \emph{control} setting where only an explanation is shown without a quality score, and a \emph{random} setting where users are shown a quality score drawn uniformly at random from $[0, 1]$, presented with the same UI as the ``simple confidence'' variant in \Cref{sf:single_num}.

 \paragraph{Results.} Presenting explanation quality scores, either individually or in combination, consistently improves user performance across all three metrics (Figure~\ref{fig:acc_reliance}).
-Relative to the control explanation-only condition and the Random Score baseline, all treatment conditions lead to higher user accuracy.
-On A-OKVQA, the most pronounced improvements are observed when showing the product of Visual Fidelity and Contrastiveness, which results in an 11.1\% increase in user accuracy, a 15.4\% reduction in over-reliance, and a 5.3\% reduction in under-reliance.
-These gains suggest that quality signals help users not only better identify correct model predictions, but also avoid being misled by incorrect ones.
+Relative to the control explanation-only condition and the Random Score baseline, all treatment conditions improve user accuracy.
+On A-OKVQA, the most pronounced improvements are observed when showing the product of Visual Fidelity and Contrastiveness, which leads to a 11.1\% increase in user accuracy, a 15.4\% reduction in over-reliance, and a 5.3\% reduction in under-reliance.
+These gains suggest that quality signals help users better identify correct model predictions and avoid being misled by incorrect ones.

 Other treatment variants also show meaningful improvements.
 Visual Fidelity and Contrastiveness alone both reduce over-reliance by approximately 2--4\%, and displaying both scores side-by-side further improves user outcomes.
 On VizWiz, the trends are similar; addition of quality scores leads to improvements in both accuracy and over-reliance.
-Together, \textbf{these findings highlight the utility of explanation quality scores in helping users make more informed and calibrated decisions}.\looseness=-1
+Together, \textbf{these findings highlight the utility of explanation quality scores in helping users make more informed and calibrated decisions about when to trust VLM predictions}.\looseness=-1